 At any given time, for a specific target and for any given call, only one functional element is required to provide the CC interception.
 The functional element that provides the CC interception may vary, primarily, based on the call scenario.

-Annex E shows scenarios where the use of the above functional elements are applicable.
+Annex E shows scenarios where the use of the functional elements listed above are applicable.